arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-3-Operational-Data-Store/ReadMe.md

 Sometimes natural keys cannot be used to create a unique primary key of the table.
 This is when the data modeler or architect decides to use surrogate or helping keys for a table in the LDM.

+Source System Keys - Do not make any sense!! - A source system can change at any time due to business requirements and your data warehouse should be able to handle these changes without needing any updates.
+Should have used either IDM generated surrogate key (B2B Keys) or business keys.
+Problem with B2B Keys - How do you update them as foreign keys in other tables.

+When implementing a data warehouse, you have to use surrogate keys for your dimension and fact tables.

+**Natural Key Pros**

+Key values have business meaning and can be used as a search key when querying the table

+**Natural Key Cons**

+May need to change/rework key if business requirements change.
+For example, if you used SSN for your employee as in the example above and your company expands outside of the United States not all employees would have a SSN so you would have to come up with a new key.

+Can't enter record until key value is known.
+It's sometimes beneficial for an application to load a placeholder record in one table then load other tables and then come back and update the main table.

+**Surrogate Key Pros**

+No business logic in key so no changes based on business requirements.

+**Surrogate Key Cons**
+Key value has no relation to data so technically design breaks 3NF

 ## [Functional Dependency](https://en.wikipedia.org/wiki/Functional_dependency)